 Submission of Entries

 Any member in good standing may enter up to FOUR (4) images.
-They must have been taken by you in any combination of the 3 categories.
-That is, up to THREE (3) images in one category and ONE (1) image in another category, or any combination thereof.
+They must have been taken by you in any combination of the 3 categories, or 4 categories if there is a theme category.
+That is, up to THREE (3) images in any ne category and ONE (1) image in any other category, or any combination thereof.
 You may enter 4 images as long as they are not all entered into a single category.
 You may change any image until the cutoff date has passed.

 Submission Rules (revised 4/12/2022)